appuio/postgres-backup-cronjob/README.md

 ### Monitoring

-In this template an passive incinga service is monitoring the backup.
+In the template `postgres-backup-template-with-icinga.yaml` an passive incinga service is monitoring the backup.
 Should the bash script (responsible for the backup) throw an error at any point during the executing the notification will not be sent to icinga.
 The passive service checks periodically if a notification was received.
 If not the service will update its status.
 The following parameters are used for the monitoring:

 * ICINGA_USERNAME
 * ICINGA_PASSWORD
 * ICINGA_SERVICE_URL

-If you don't use icinga/use another monitoring service you can remove/update the corresponding parts of the template.